Learning a Tree-Structured Ising Model in Order to Make Predictions: Learning trees to make predictions

-The sample complexity for learning the correct tree underlying the distribution increases as edges become weaker, i.e., as $\alpha\to 0$, because weak edges are harder to detect.
-As the maximum edge strength $\beta$ increases, there is a similar increase in sample complexity (as shown by \cite{santhanam2012information,tandon2014information} for general bounded degree models).
-In the context of tree-structured Ising models we give the following theorem (here and throughout, $\alpha$ and $\beta$ are the bounds $\alpha\leq |\theta_{ij}|\leq \beta$):
+The sample complexity of learning the correct tree underlying the distribution increases as edges become weaker, i.e., as $\alpha\to 0$, because weak edges are harder to detect.
+As the bound on maximum edge parameter $\beta$ increases, there is a similar increase in sample complexity (as shown by \cite{santhanam2012information,tandon2014information} for Ising models on general bounded degree graphs).
+In the context of tree-structured Ising models we have the following theorem:

-\begin{theorem}[Necessary samples for structure learning] Given $n<\frac1{16} e^{2\beta}\alpha^{-2}\log p$ samples, the worst-case probability of error over trees $\T\in \TT$ and distributions $P\in \PP_{\T}(\al,\beta)$ is at least half for any algorithm, i.e., \end{theorem} The proof given in Section~\ref{s:structLowerPf}, applies Fano's inequality to a large set of trees that are difficult to distinguish.
+\begin{theorem}[Samples necessary for structure learning] Given $n<\frac1{16} e^{2\beta}/(\alpha \tanh\alpha)\log p$ samples, the worst-case probability of error over trees $\T\in \TT$ and distributions $P\in \PP_{\T}(\al,\beta)$ is at least half for any algorithm, i.e., \end{theorem} The proof, given in Section~\ref{s:structLowerPf}, applies Fano's inequality (Lemma~\ref{e:Fano}) to a large set of trees that are difficult to distinguish.
 The next theorem gives an essentially matching sufficient condition.